inmcm/Zynq_Custom_Core_Templates/README.md

 ![Import_IP](http://i.imgur.com/RByQq4M.png?1)

 * Open the your project's block diagram.
-Ensure your Zynq/MicroBlaze instance is correctly configured for your board.
+Ensure your Zynq/MicroBlaze instance is correctly configured for your board. **IMPORTANT** Make sure you have a UART available if you want to run the test suite later

 ![Init_BD](http://i.imgur.com/hGoZ7Tr.png?1)